 Is it something you have?
 Something you manifest?
 Maybe a value, belief or persona you take on?
 In my opinion, it’s all of those things.
 In the acting industry, it is an integral part of the actor’s process.
 Matt Dearing wrote an article about the actor’s purpose a while back.
 You can dive into that here.

 The reason why we connect the word “mastery” with the word “mindset” is because the two words are inherently important to one another.
-You cannot manifest goals, growth and success if your mind (your ultimate control center) is not focussed on the goals you set for yourself.
+You cannot manifest goals, growth and success if your mind (your ultimate control center) is not focused on the goals you set for yourself.

 Let’s talk about this 10,000 Hours thing.